kubewarden/kubewarden.io/content/blog/2022/12/community-meeting.md

 ---

-Community meetings have been a recurring demand from different sides and with the new year approaching, It's time to take our first good resolution.
+Community meetings have been a recurring demand from different sides and with the new year approaching, it's time to make our first good resolution.

 To improve community feedback, The Kubewarden project decided to organize a monthly community meeting.
 The first community meeting to be held is scheduled for January 12th, 2023 at 4 PM UTC.